K-12 Arts Engagement

 Artlook showcases College of DuPage’s student works in the performing and visual arts.
 In a festival setting, meet the artists as you watch theater scenes, walk through photography exhibits, browse graphic design portfolios, listen to music ensembles, watch demonstrations of ceramics, drawing and painting techniques, and much more.
 Prospective students, families, friends and community members are welcome to join us in a celebration of the best of College of DuPage.
 This event is free and open to the public.

-Wings GalleryThe mission of the Wings Student Art Gallery is to provide a venue for College of DuPage art students to pursue cultural practices that reflect the ideas and concepts of contemporary art.
-The gallery offers COD students the opportunity to exhibit their artwork and to learn and practice all aspects of gallery operation, from curating and installation to promotion.
-Located in the Student Resource Center (SRC) on the first floor, the gallery is free and open during weekdays.
-For more information, contact Marina Kuchinski, gallery curator, at (630) 942-2423.
+Wings GalleryThe mission of the Wings Student Art Gallery is to provide a venue for College of DuPage art students to pursue cultural practices, which reflect the ideas and concepts of contemporary art.
+The gallery offers students the opportunity to exhibit their artwork and to learn and practice aspects of curation and professional gallery operation.
+Located in the Student Service Center (SSC), Room 2210, the gallery is free and open during weekdays.
+For more information, contact Barbara Wiesen, gallery curator, at (630) 942-3206.